 It’s your first day of school and like every year before, the teacher makes you stand up to say who you are and what you want to be when you grow up.
-Among your peers you hear aspirations of being doctors, veterinarians, professional athletes or an Instagram Influence, but you… when you grow up, you want to be a real estate recruiter.
+Among your peers, you hear aspirations of being doctors, veterinarians, professional athletes, or an Instagram Influencer, but you… when you grow up, you want to be a real estate recruiter.
 Buyers’ agents, listing agents—you want to work with them all.
 Don’t be shy, don’t let the haters back you down from your dream.
 Being a real estate recruiter is no small feat and you should stand proud with your shoulders back.
 Graduation comes and the day is finally here, you hold that real estate salesperson license in one hand and shake your broker officers hand with the other.
 She pats you on the back and says “So, you want to be a real estate recruiter” and this is where your story begins.

 We begin with the foundation, no better place to start, seeing as how you can’t build a mansion with a piece of sawdust.
-In most people’s minds when they think recruiter, their silly brains automatically go to college football.
+In most people’s minds when they think of real estate recruiters, their silly brains automatically go to college football.
 While I’m personally a rooting fan for ‘Ole Miss, the meaning of ‘option’ is going to be very different as a real estate recruiter vs a Nebraska Cornhusker.

 Our friends over at Ziprecruiter, define the duties of a real estate recruiter as someone who “is responsible for seeking out and recruiting new agents to join a real estate team”.
 It’s a bit more complicated than simply walking up to new prospects and asking, “so you want to be a realtor?”
 I suspect you figured that part out, seeing as how this is your life long dream job, but we want to make sure everyone is following along.

 What Kind Of Real Estate Recruiter Are You

-Recruiters come in basically three different forms, but all are focused on recruiting agents or a real estate broker.
-When a company is looking for a real estate recruiter they’ll think of a brokerage level recruiter, a team recruiter or an agent recruiter.
+Real estate recruiters come in basically three different forms, but all are focused on recruiting agents or a real estate broker.
+When a company is looking for a real estate recruiter they’ll think of a brokerage level recruiter, a team recruiter, or an agent recruiter.
 Deciding which of these categories you fall into will determine what is your main priority and what is your side hustle when seeking the right candidates.

 As an agent recruiter or real estate job recruiters, your number one gig is your real estate business.
-Buying, selling and procuring new clients is how you keep the lights on.
-You may hang your license with a brokerage that encourages you to bring your licensee friends to do the same, and if they do, you receive a bonus or profit share of some sort.
+Buying, selling, and procuring new clients is how you keep the lights on.
+You may hang your license with a brokerage that encourages you to bring your real estate license holding friends to do the same, and if they do, you receive a bonus or profit share of some sort.

 Some agents refer to these brokerages as multi-level marketing brokers or perhaps even the dreaded term “pyramid scheme” brokerage.
 However, it can be a nice way to earn some cheddar on the side of your commission from real estate sales and balance out your expenses if you can help bring on the right people.
-Make sure when you are considering one of these brokerages, that you understand their policies and whether X number of agent recruitment is required to be affiliated with them or if you are free to choose that path as icing on your bank account, if you see fit.
+Make sure when you are considering one of these brokerages, that you understand the specifics of their policies, and whether X number of agent recruitment is required to be affiliated with them or if you are free to choose that path as icing on your bank account if you see fit.
 After all, in this role, your main focus is prospecting for clients not populating your brokerage or looking for a real estate recruiter.

 A real estate team is typically established by a couple high producing agents, who instead of breaking off into their own brokerage, like the structure of their parent broker but still want to manage a small team.
 Typically you will find one or two leaders, then one to three layers of agents below them.
-As a team of recruiter real estate agent professionals, you may be rewarded with goodies you wouldn’t otherwise receive, such as better cap rates, lead generation, referrals among the collaborative, and mentorship that you wouldn’t be able to get if you were off on your own.
-A real estate team may have a dedicated real estate agent recruiter or real estate job recruiters, and each of the salespeople may have a hand in recruiting for their team.
+As a team of recruiter real estate agent professionals, you may be rewarded with goodies and resources you wouldn’t otherwise receive, such as better cap rates, lead generation, referrals among the collaborative, and mentorship that you wouldn’t be able to get if you were off on your own.
+A real estate team may have a dedicated real estate agent recruiter or real estate job recruiters, and each of the salespeople may have a hand in being part of the recruiting team.
 Team recruiting may lean more towards inexperienced licensees with little prior real estate experience, as the team leads can assist them in gaining knowledge of the sales process by running their transaction coordination.

 The big dog, the head honcho, the big cheese!
-(Not to be confused with a Cheesehead for the Greenbay Packers) Call this job what you like, but a brokerage level real estate recruiter is bringing in agents on, you guessed it, a brokerage level.
-Once on-boarded, these new recruits are welcome to join an established team within the brokerage or be single agents, but the broker recruiter is this persons full-time position.
-In this role, you’ll be expanding beyond just canvassing your subdivision in order to work your sphere of influence.
-For a broker level recruiter at top real estate brokerages, your recruiting circle may include targeting real estate professionals within the entire metro areas or state(s) depending on their brokerages size and reach.
+(Not to be confused with a Cheesehead for the Greenbay Packers) Call this job what you like, but a brokerage level real estate recruiter is bringing in agents on, you guessed it, at the brokerage level.
+Once on-boarded, these new recruits are welcome to join an established team within the brokerage or be single agents, but the broker recruiter is this person’s full-time job.
+In this role, brokerage recruiters will be expanding beyond just canvassing the subdivision in order to work their sphere of influence.
+For a broker level recruiter at top real estate brokerages, your recruiting circle may include targeting real estate professionals within the entire metro areas or state(s) depending on their brokerage’s size and reach.

 How to be a real estate recruiter

-A recruiter has to headhunt agents the same way your Aunt Louise is out cougaring for her fourth husband.
-Maybe we should say similar, since you (hopefully) aren’t wearing leopard print when on the prowl.
+Real estate agent recruiters have to headhunt agents the same way your Aunt Louise is out cougaring for her fourth husband.
+Maybe we should say similar since you (hopefully) aren’t wearing leopard print when on the prowl.
 Below is our real estate recruiter job description—this goes for finding experienced agents as well as candidates who just passed their real estate exam.

 - Step 1.
 Do research to figure out your target.

-- Are you hunting new licensees, current agents who are seasoned pros with tons of years experience, or the monkeys in the middle
+- Are you hunting new licensees, current agents who are seasoned pros with tons of years experience, or the monkeys in the middle.

 - Step 2.
 Figure out your hook, shtick, spiel.